kitnil/awesome/README.md

 - [awesome-git-hooks](https://github.com/CompSciLauren/awesome-git-hooks) - :anchor: A curated list of awesome git hooks
 - [git-directory-deploy](https://github.com/X1011/git-directory-deploy) - deploy a directory as a git branch
 - [pacapt](https://github.com/icy/pacapt) - An ArchLinux's pacman-like shell wrapper for many package managers.
 56KB and run anywhere.
-- [nexus-tools](https://github.com/corbindavenport/nexus-tools) - Installer for ADB and Fastboot on Linux, macOS, and Chrome OS
+- [nexus-tools](https://github.com/corbindavenport/nexus-tools) - Installer for ADB, Fastboot, and other Android tools on Linux, macOS, Chrome OS, and Windows
 - [basher](https://github.com/basherpm/basher) - A package manager for shell scripts.
 - [goenv](https://github.com/syndbg/goenv) - :blue_car: Like pyenv and rbenv, but for Go.
 - [goto](https://github.com/iridakos/goto) - Alias and navigate to directories with tab completion in Linux